LeonAirRC/Jeti-Lua-Apps/Thermal Assist/doc/algorithms.md

 \
 <img src="https://user-images.githubusercontent.com/57962936/115405333-71e42e80-a1ee-11eb-8937-439e753f6a5b.png" width=300>\
 \
-Then every vector is multiplied with it's weight (climb rate/absolute climb sum) where 'abolute climb sum' equals the sum of the absolute of all vario values.
+Then every vector is multiplied with it's weight (climb rate/absolute climb sum) where 'absolute climb sum' equals the sum of the absolute of all vario values.
 That results in this optimal point:\
 \
 <img src="https://user-images.githubusercontent.com/57962936/115410878-4d3e8580-a1f3-11eb-812f-87bdbb663b0b.png" width=400>

 ## Bias
 This algorithm only adds a bias to all variometer values.
-The bias is the smallest value of those, but not bigger than zero:\
+The bias is the smallest climb rate, but never bigger than zero:\
 \
 <img src="https://user-images.githubusercontent.com/57962936/115411702-fdac8980-a1f3-11eb-8d7d-fe058b2f7a55.png" width=400>\
 \